 In college test prep industry, cheaper options available

-The $380 million test coaching industry is facing competition from free or low-cost a...
-WASHINGTON - Is there a price that a worried parent wouldn't pay to help their child do well on college admissions tests?
-The good news is that test preparation doesn't have to be expensive anymore.
-The multimillion dollar coaching industry is facing competition from free or low-cost alternatives in what their founders hope will make the process of applying to college more equitable.
+In this Jan.
+17, 2016 file photo, students work sheets are seen at a college test preparation class at Holton Arms School in Bethesda, Md.
+The $380 million test coaching industry is facing competition from free or low-cost alternatives in what their founders hope will make the process of applying to college more equitable.

 Add your comments below